Weird duplicates cartoon

 Step-by-Step Instructions

-Navigate to the Merge Duplicates module, pick the record type, and explore the default templates for a pre-built solution.
+Navigate to the Merge Duplicates module, pick the object type, and explore the default templates for a pre-built solution.

 To find duplicates, you need to define how to match records.
 Step 1 looks through the records in your database, examining the fields that you specify for matches.
 Each row is for a field you want to look at for duplicates.